Spatio-Temporal Pricing for Ridesharing Platforms: Preliminaries

 Denote $\riders$ as the set of riders, each intending to take a single trip during the planning horizon.
-The {\em type} of rider $j \in \riders$ is $(\origin_j, \dest_j, \tr_j, \val_j)$, where $\origin_j$ and $\dest_j$ are the trip origin and destination, $\tr_j$ the requested start time, and $\val_j\geq 0$ the {\em value} for the trip.
-We assume (S2) {\em that riders are impatient, only value trips starting at $\tr_j$, are not willing to relocate or walk from a drop-off point to their actual, intended destination, and do not have preference over drivers.} The value $\val_j$ models the willingness-to-pay of the rider, over-and-above a base payment for a trip, which covers additional cost a driver incurs driving a rider from $\origin_j$ to $\dest_j$ at time $\tr_j$ (in comparison to relocating from $\origin_j$ to $\dest_j$ at time $\tr_j$).\footnote{This base payment is made directly from a rider to the driver that picked her up, so that the cost any driver incurs for any trip $(a,b,t) \in \trips$ is always $\cost_{a,b,t}$, regardless of whether a rider is in the back seat.
-The prices that we design, as a result, are the amounts that the riders pay on top of the base payments.} Rider utility is quasi-linear, with utility $\val_j - \price$ to rider $j$ for a completed trip at (incremental to base) price $\price$.
+The {\em type} of rider $j \in \riders$ is $(\origin_j, \dest_j, \tr_j, \val_j)$, where $\origin_j$ and $\dest_j$ are the trip origin and destination, $\tr_j$ the requested start time, and $\val_j\geq 0$ the {\em value} for the trip.\footnote{ The value $\val_j$ models the rider's willingness-to-pay over and above a base payment that covers the additional cost that a driver incurs for picking up a rider in comparison to just relocating (e.g., extra wear-and-tear, loss of privacy, inconvenience).
+This base payment is always made for a matched trip, and allows us to model a driver's cost as depending on the origin, destination, and time of a trip, and irrespective of whether there is a passenger in the car.
+With this, the prices we determine are the amount to pay on top of the base amount.} We assume (S2) {\em that riders are impatient, only value trips starting at $\tr_j$, are not willing to relocate or walk from a drop-off point to their actual, intended destination, and do not have preference over drivers.} Rider utility is quasi-linear, with utility $\val_j - \price$ to rider $j$ for a trip at (incremental to base) price $\price$.

 We assume the platform has complete information about supply and demand over the planning horizon (travel times, trip costs, driver and rider types, including driver entry during the planning horizon).
-We assume drivers have the same information, and that this is common knowledge amongst drivers.\footnote{More generally, it is sufficient that it be common knowledge amongst drivers that the platform has the correct information.} Unless otherwise noted, we assume properties~(S1), (S2), and complete, symmetric information throughout the paper, and discuss the effect of relaxing these assumptions in Section~\ref{sec:discussions}.
+We assume drivers have the same information, and that this is common knowledge amongst drivers (more generally, it is sufficient that it be common knowledge amongst drivers that the platform has the correct information).
+Unless otherwise noted, we assume properties~(S1), (S2), and complete, symmetric information throughout the paper.
+Detailed discussions on the effect of relaxing these assumptions are provided in Section~\ref{sec:conclusion}.

 At each time $t$, a driver is \emph{en route} if she started her last trip from $a$ to $b$ at time $\tprime$ (with or without a rider), and $t < \tprime + \dist(a,b)$.
 A driver is \emph{available} if she has entered or is able to enter the platform, and has not yet exited, and is not \emph{en route}.
 A driver who is available at time $t$ and location $a$ is able to complete a pick-up at this location and time.
 We allow a driver to drop-off a rider and pick-up another rider in the same location at the same time point (see Appendix~\ref{appx:cont_time}).